 Three term tests and a final exam are scheduled.
 All are non-cumulative, multiple-choice tests based on both textbook and lecture material (including films and other demonstrations).
 Not all test material will be covered in class, and some test material covered in class will not be covered in the text, so regular attendance is important for success in this course.
 Note that you are responsible for all assigned readings from the text even if the specific content has not been covered in lectures.
 Many test questions will involve critical thinking, a skill you will be given practice developing in class, so again it's to your advantage to come to class.
-The use of class notes or the text book, computers or calculators is prohibited during the tests in this course.
+The use of iPods, iPads, class notes or the text book, computers or calculators is prohibited during the tests in this course.

-Your course grade will be computed as the average of your four quiz scores (converted to a score out of 96) PLUS your Experiential Learning score (4%) (see section below).
-If you miss a quiz, a make-up quiz may be arranged but you may be required to supply me with Physician/Counselor Statement(s) indicating the basis for missed test as soon as possible after the missed test.
+Each quiz will consist of 50 multiple choice questions.
+The resulting score will be converted to a percentage and your course grade will be computed as the average of your four quiz scores (converted to a score out of 96, so each quiz is worth 24% of your final percentage score for the course) Your course grade will be computed as the average of your four quiz scores (converted to a score out of 96) PLUS your Experiential Learning score (4%) (See section below).
+If you miss a quiz, a make-up quiz may be arranged but you may be required to supply me with Physician/Counsellor Statement(s) indicating the basis for missed test as soon as possible after the missed test.

-"Test-Taking Advice: Especially for the Multiple-Choice Challenged": http://psyc.ucalgary.ca/sites/psych.ucalgary.ca/files/Test_Taking_Advice.pdf
+"Test-Taking Advice: Especially for the Multiple-Choice Challenged":

+http://psyc.ucalgary.ca/sites/psyc.ucalgary.ca/files/Test Taking Advice.pdf